emaloney/CleanroomLogger/README.md

 2017-01-08T12:55:33.457-0500	ProductViewController.swift:92    VERBOSE: deinit
 ```

-#### • UNIX-friendly

-Support for standard UNIX output streams is built-in.
-Use [`StandardOutputLogRecorder`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/StandardOutputLogRecorder.html) and [`StandardErrorLogRecorder`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/StandardErrorLogRecorder.html) to direct output to `stdout` and `stderr`, respectively.
-Or, use the [`StandardStreamsLogRecorder`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/StandardStreamsLogRecorder.html) to direct _verbose_, _debug_ and _info_ messages to `stdout` while _warnings_ and _errors_ go to `stderr`.

 #### • Automatic handling of `OS_ACTIVITY_MODE`

 When Xcode 8 was introduced, the console pane got a lot more chatty.
 This was due to the replacement of [the ASL facility](https://github.com/emaloney/CleanroomASL#about-the-apple-system-log) with OSLog.
 To silence the extra chatter, developers discovered that [setting the `OS_ACTIVITY_MODE` environment variable to “`disable`”](http://stackoverflow.com/questions/37800790/hide-strange-unwanted-xcode-8-logs/39461256#39461256) would revert to the old logging behavior.
-It turns out that this bypasses OSLog altogether, and no output is sent to the console pane.
-CleanroomLogger notices when the setting is present, and echoes messages to `stdout` and `stderr`.
+It turns out that this silences OSLog altogether, so no output is sent to the console pane.
+CleanroomLogger notices when the setting is present, and echoes messages to `stdout` or `stderr` in addition to logging them through the [`os_log()`](https://developer.apple.com/reference/os/2320718-os_log) function.

 #### • Fully extensible

-In addition to the many ways you can control logging behavior through configuration, CleanroomLogger also exposes three primary extension points for implementing your own custom logic:
+CleanroomLogger exposes three primary extension points for implementing your own custom logic:
   - [`LogRecorder`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogRecorder.html)s are used to record formatted log messages.
-Typically, this involves writing the message to a stream or some form of storage facility.
-You can provide your own implementations to utilize logging facilities not natively supported by CleanroomLogger.
-To store messages in a database table or send them to a remote HTTP endpoint, for example, a custom `LogRecorder` implementation would be required.
+Typically, this involves writing the message to a stream or data store.
+You can provide your own `LogRecorder` implementations to utilize facilities not natively supported by CleanroomLogger: to store messages in a database table or send them to a remote HTTP endpoint, for example.
   - [`LogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogFormatter.html)s are used to generate text representations of each [`LogEntry`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/LogEntry.html) to be recorded.
-  - [`LogFilter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogFilter.html)s can inspect—and potentially exclude—any log message before it is recorded.
+  - [`LogFilter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogFilter.html)s get a chance to inspect—and potentially reject—a `LogEntry` before it is passed to a `LogRecorder`.

 ### License